 Check the pH and chlorine level, and test for other elements like iron, copper, or manganese.

-- ✔[ 16 IN 1 WATER TEST KIT] Hofun water test strips is equipped with 16 major function, including: PH, Mercury, Lead, Iron, Copper, Total Alkalinity, Hardness, Nitrite, Nitrate,Bromine, Free Chlorine, Total Chlorine , Fluride, Chromium/Cr,Carbonate Root,Cyanuric acid , covers main influencing factors which pollute your swimming pool ,hot tub or drinking water quality.
+- ✔[ 16 IN 1 WATER TEST KIT] Hofun water test strips is equipped with 16 major function, including: PH, Mercury, Lead, Iron, Copper, Total Alkalinity, Hardness, Nitrite, Nitrate,Bromine, Free Chlorine, Total Chlorine , Fluride, Chromium/Cr,Carbonate Root,Cyanuric acid , helps you to have a clear mind of how clear and healthy your water is.

 - ✔[ EXTRA ACCESSORIE & EASY OPERATION ] Hofun spa test kit is sweet enough to equip with dropper & test tube, which would avoid water pollution and make a convenient operation.